Top 5 Things You Need to Know When Finding a Hotel

-Some 3rd party sites, like Priceline, promise to give you the best available hotel rate “guaranteed“.
+Some 3rd party sites, like Priceline, promise to give you the lowest rate “guaranteed“.
 They also offer to price match if you find a better deal somewhere else, but that means you will have to do the work to see what prices are out there.

 I decided to show you how one hotel compares in price on multiple sites.
 I’m looking for a hotel in Niagara Falls on the New York side.
 I wasn’t impressed with the locations or reviews for typical chain hotels so I decided to go with a private hotel that had good reviews on multiple sites, a good star rating, and a good location.
 The hotel I am using for this comparison is called The Giacomo.

 I did a basic GOOGLE search for July 26th – 28th and here is the price range for the room rates.

 In the picture you can see Priceline and Booking.com are claiming the cost is $161 per night, Agoda is claiming the cheapest price at $143 per night, and the rest are claiming a price of $212 per night.

-The part they don’t tell you is that there will be taxes and fees added to the prices and the taxes and fees can be different on different search engines.
+The part they don’t tell you is that there will be taxes and fees added to the prices and they can be different on different search engines.
 This means that the lowest prices you see displayed might NOT be the cheapest hotel rooms after the fees are added.

-I’m will be selecting an upgraded room, but the figures I’m showing below are for the same exact room across the board.
+I will be selecting a room upgrade, but the figures I’m showing below are for the same exact room across the board.